London Assembly calls on PM for more police after schoolboy's death

 A call for more police patrols to make the streets safer has been made at the London Assembly after violent deaths this year reached 100 with the fatal stabbing of a schoolboy.

-The call was made by the Assembly's police committee chairman Unmesh Desai following the death of 15-year-old Perry Jordan Brammer in Totenham last Thursday.
+The call was made by the Assembly's police committee chairman Unmesh Desai following the death of 15-year-old Perry Jordan Brammer in Tottenham last Thursday.

 "Every death leaves families, friends and communities devastated," he said.
 "Too many people are losing their lives due to violence.